 Killing Them Softly: Neuroscience Reveals How Brain Cells Die from Law School Stress and How Neural Self-Hacking Can Optimize Cognitive Performance

-Debra S Austin
+Debra S. Austin

 University of Denver Sturm College of Law

 U Denver Legal Studies Research Paper No. 13-12

 Law is a cognitive profession and the legendary stressors in legal education and the practice of law can take a tremendous toll on cognitive capacity.
 Lawyers suffer from depression at triple the rate of non-lawyers.
 This article provides a groundbreaking synthesis on the neuroscience of achieving optimal cognitive fitness for all law students, law professors, and lawyers.